kiichi/QuickCopyTitleAndURL/README.md

 ## Other Issues

 I noticed that very similar plugin has been published with same name "Copycat".
-Not sure why I missed it 2 years ago, I might change the name of this extension if this causes some issues.
+Not sure why I missed it 2 years ago, but I might change the name of this extension if this causes some issues.
 [Version 1.5.0 · Issue #16 · kiichi/QuickCopyTitleAndURL](https://github.com/kiichi/QuickCopyTitleAndURL/issues/16#issuecomment-633143286) .
 I'm still holding decisions at this point.